smartgoo/kaspa-python-sdk/README.md

 There are a handful of limitations that cause the need to reimplement code entirely in this repository.
 Those are detailed below.

+The directory structure of this project approximately mirrors that of rusty-kaspa's workspace.
+This is likely to change but currently makes development easier.

 ### Newtype pattern example

 For example: